RubenEschauzier/phd-symposium-2024-eswc/content/problem.statement.md

 The hypothesizes underlying this work are:

  - **Hypothesis 1:** Query engine users exhibit patterns in the usage of decentralized environments, which are expressed in correlated query sequences.
 These patterns can be identified from the literature and modeled.
- - **Hypothesis 2:** Personalized query engines can automatically extract and leverage client-specific query patterns to improve query execution times by an order of magnitude.
+ - **Hypothesis 2:** Personalized query engines can automatically extract and leverage client-specific query patterns to improve query execution times by an order of magnitude. <span class="comment" data-author="RT">Might be good to make explicit that you compare to non-personalized query engines.</span>

 Before any work on personalized query optimization can proceed, the different real-world client usage patterns must be identified.
 These patterns can include but are not limited to, application data requirements, query requirements for different applications, and data update frequency.